hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 In this test we try the platform's performance when ingesting lots of data in real-time.

 We had 50 producers generating 20 000 rows of input data concurrently (1M total rows) - average runtime of a producer was spproximately 380s (52 rows/s).
 On total producers generated and send 50 * 52 = 2600 rows/s to the platform.
 The platform dataingest component had 15 concurrent Kafka Consumers reading the input data simultaneously.
+The topic partition was 15.

 From the **ingest_huge.log** we can see that each of the 15 Kafka consumers inserted approximately 90 rows per second to the coredms.
 In ingest3.log performance test, we had
 30 Kafka Producers producing 10 000 rows of data each (300 000 rows) and 15 Kafka Consumers and the rows succesfully inserted / s was approx. 144.
 The throughput speed in the large data set decrease